polkaulfield/lol-for-linux-installer/README.md

 - For <b>Fedora 38</b> download the .rpm file in the release page and double click it.

-- "I dont trust your builds for whatever reason, can i build myself?", sure, here is the [PKGBUILD repository](https://github.com/kassindornelles/lol-for-linux-installer-pkgbuild)
+- "I dont trust your builds for whatever reason, can i build myself?", sure, here is the [Packaging repository](https://github.com/kassindornelles/lol-for-linux-installer-packages)

 ### Features:
 - Choose where to install the game (as long as its not outside the Home directory)